bahadricoz/sitemap-csv/README.md

 3. Enter a sitemap URL, tweak the CSV file name, and click **Collect URLs**.
 A download button appears when the crawl completes.

 To publish a permanent link, deploy the repo to [Streamlit Community Cloud](https://streamlit.io/cloud) (or any Streamlit-compatible host) and set the command to `streamlit run streamlit_app.py`.
+The UI includes a checkbox to strip the host portion of every URL (e.g. `https://alandı.com/blog/test-blog` becomes `/blog/test-blog`), which matches the “relative links only” behavior you requested.

 ## GitHub Actions